 The Spell Bind

-This urban fantasy is a hardcover edition that was published by Disney-Hyperion on October 28, 2014 and has 208 pages.
+urban fantasy that was published by Disney-Hyperion on October 28, 2014 and has 208 pages.

 Explore it on Goodreads or Amazon.